Baked Ziti

 - Spoon half of the sauce over the cheese scoops.

 - Repeat these layers one more time and then sprinkle the mozzarella cheese over the top.
-Tent the baking dish with foil.
+Tent the baking dish with foil before baking.

 Pro Tips